 Much work has been done recently on the way that Linux boots.
 After having used System V init for years, Upstart seemed a worthy successor.
 The first distributions have only just begun to use Upstart as their default boot solution, and a new method named System is conquering the world.
-System will absolutely be the standard on most if not all Linux distributions that will be released in the next months and years, but in the meantime, as an administrator you still have to deal with upstart.

 Because currently Red Hat is the most important Linux distribution that relies on Upstart, the information in this article is based on Red Hat Enterprise Linux 6.3.
 Names of files may be different if you're using a different distribution.

 The most important design goal that the developers had in mind when developing Upstart was speed.
 The old method started services sequentially, and that took a lot of time.
 As an alternative, Upstart uses an event-driven approach.
 In this approach, the Upstart process -- which is implemented by the /sbin/init daemon -- is the first thing that is started when the Linux kernel boots.
 After starting, it executes a few scripts that take care of starting all the processes your server needs.
 These scripts are in the /etc/init directory.
 The old /etc/inittab file, which took care of starting services sequentially in System V init, isn't relevant anymore.
 The only thing it is still used for is to specify the default runlevel that should be started.
+What is also useful is that the old file contains a lot of comments that explain which Upstart file has which function in the current configuration (see Listing 1).

 Listing 1: Check /etc/inittab if you want to know